whitespy/django-simple-metatags/README.rst

 3. Customize model admin classes:

-To be able to attach meta tags to a model instance you should slightly set up a model admin class.
+To be able to attach meta tags to a model instance you should slightly adjust a model admin class.

-The first way by adding the **MetaTagInline** class in inlines sequence.
+The first way by adding the **MetaTagInline** class in inlines sequence:

 .. code:: python